reactuate/reactuate/README.md

 <!--+ []() -->

-This is how the configuration is composed:
+This is how the Webpack is configured:

 <!--+ [webpack-config.js](# "save:") -->
 ```js